A Central Limit Theorem for the Length of the Longest Common Subsequences in Random Words: Introduction

 \section{Introduction}

-We study below the asymptotic behavior, in law, of the length of the longest common subsequence of two random words.
-Although it has been extensively studied, for decades, from an algorithmic point of view in various disciplines such as, computer science, bioinformatics, or statistical physics, to name but a few fields, mathematical results on the longest common subsequence are rather sparse.
-Below, we obtain the first result on the limiting law of this length when properly centered and scaled length.
+We explore here the asymptotic behavior, in law, of the length of the longest common subsequences of two random words.
+Although the study of this length is decade-old, and extensive from an algorithmic point of view, in various disciplines such as, computer science, bioinformatics, or statistical physics, its mathematically rigorous results are rather sparse.
+Below, we obtain the first result on the limiting law of this length, when properly centered and scaled.